DEFRA/future-flood-forecasting-web-portal-importer/README.md

   * Refreshing the set of coastal locations associated with each core forecasting engine display group.
   * Refreshing the set of core forecasting engine filters associated with each workflow.
   * Refreshing the set of core forecasting engine ignored workflows.
+  * Sending a notification when an update of all configuration data is detected.
   * **Optional** - Messages containing the primary keys of staging database records holding data extracted from the core forecasting engine can be used to trigger reporting and visualisation activities (see [Prerequisites](docs/Prerequisites.md) and [Non-test related function app settings and environment variables](docs/Non-test-settings-and-environment-variables.md) for further details).
 * CRON expression based triggering is used to periodically remove stale timeseries data from the staging database.